 Choosing the Type of Floor:

 Use materials that are waterproof for your basement flooring as it will protect your basement from any future damage that could arise from a leak or a storm flood.
-Furthermore, choose your flooring based on your design aesthetic you wish to achieve.
+Furthermore, choose your flooring based on the design aesthetic you wish to achieve.
 There are numerous options out there to choose from, some including tiles, carpet or even vinyl.
-Vinyl (recommended) is a waterproof option that is durable and provides the aesthetic of real looking wood.
+Vinyl (recommended) is a waterproof option that is durable and provides the aesthetic of real-looking wood.